pal-16/Flask-Event-Management-Website/README.md

 Future Scope The site hasn’t been hosted on a server yet.
 Also, there can be a few more features that can be added to the present version, which might include checking the availability of the particular organizer/ entity in real time and also the possibility of booking them through the site itself.

+MY OTHER PROJECTS CAN BE FOUND AT https://github.com/pal-16